- Apply online.

-A variety of other factors are also considered in the review process; these include the written essay, the rigor and quality of courses and curriculum, grade trends, class rank, and educational objectives.
 Applicants who bring other important attributes to the University community may also receive additional consideration.
 These applicants include visual and performing artists and skilled athletes.

 Please note that letters of recommendation are not required and will not be used in the decision-making process.

 The courses listed below represent the minimum required for admission consideration: